Lancaster University School of Mathematics

 Lancaster University School of Mathematics, also known as LUSoM, is a maths school located in Preston, Lancashire, England.
 As a maths school, it is a specialist mathematics free school sixth form college.

 The school was set up by the Rigby Education Trust, a single-academy trust set up in partnership between the Lancaster University and Cardinal Newman College for the purpose of opening and operating the school.
-It opened to students in September 2022 and is located in a purpose-built £8.5 million school building on London Road, Preston.
+It opened to students in September 2022 and is located in a £8.5 million school building on London Road, Preston, and is the first purpose-built specialist Maths School in the UK.

 The school is highly selective, with prospective students expected to have GCSE mathematics qualification at grade 8 or 9 and required to sit an admissions assessment.
 The course structure at LUSoM requires all students to study A-level Mathematics and Further Mathematics and a third A-level from either Physics, Chemistry or Computer Science.
 In addition, students may select a fourth subject from those three, or choose any other A-level subject to be taught at Cardinal Newman College, which is located less than half a mile from the school site.